asyncapi/website/pages/blog/microcks-asyncapi-part2.md

 * We publish APIs mocks like real implementations using specifications examples
 * We centralize all contracts and are the single point of trust
 * We are always in sync with your repositories: no drift anymore!
-* We provide sandbox at scale, you can heavily stress tests your business rules: remember we are Kubernetes-native
+* We provide sandbox at scale.
+You can heavily stress tests your business rules.
+Remember, we are Kubernetes-native!

 This is why Microcks is the ultimate way to test, iterate and speed-up your APIs validations before asking developers to code the real implementation!
 And this certainly applies to asynchronous API on Kafka too: thanks to [AsyncAPI specification](https://www.asyncapi.com/docs/specifications/2.0.0).